sciai-lab/batchlib/README.md

 ## Installation

 Note: stardist does not work with newer GCC versions (GCC 9 fails, GCC 7 works)
-Note: tensorflow with gpu and pytorch with gpu in same env are problematic, so we use two different envs and run tf in a subprocess

 ## Usage & Development